lspvic/jupyter_tensorboard/README.md

 ```
 ## Usage

-New card in Launcher to create a tensorboard with current working directory as the logdir for tensorboard.
+New card in Launcher to create tensorboard with current working directory as the logdir for tensorboard.

 <img src="image/launcher.png" />